 - Observation – Sometimes just watching a client or learner can provide insight on what the “gap” might be.
 For example, you might notice the learner seems to have vision problems that are affecting the learner’s ability to read.

-- Asking – Whether by individual interviews, focus groups or questionnaires, we can often find out what a client or learner wants just by asking.
+- Asking – Whether within individual interviews, focus groups or questionnaires, we can often find out what a client or learner wants just by asking.
 Asking questions during an interview would probably be the best technique in our example of the client who wants help with resumes.

 - Discussion – Regularly discuss learners’ needs with them.
 Provide open opportunities to discuss challenges and barriers.
 Consult with people in key positions or with specific knowledge.
 Sometimes, caseworkers or relatives can provide insight into clients’ or learners’ needs (if you have permission to discuss them).
 In our example of the resume writer, input from an Employment Services consultant would be useful.

-- Assessments, tests and work samples – These documents will provide you with specific skill gaps that need to be addressed.
+- Assessments, tests and work samples – These documents may provide you with specific skill gaps that need to be addressed.
 Make sure, however, that assessment and test tools and solutions are appropriate to the client/learner goals.
 Work samples from an employer are particularly useful as they provide context to the skill gaps.

 - Records – School records such as Individual Education Plans (IEP) and high school transcripts can be very useful.

-- Reports – To determine the true gaps, you may need to investigate what the “desired state” entails.
+- Research – To determine the true gaps, you may need to investigate what the “desired state” entails.
 For example, you might use the Essential Skills Profiles to determine which competencies and levels are necessary for employment in a particular occupation.